 Vaping: What Students Should Know

-Fairfax County Health Department AdvisoryIf you know of young people complaining of respiratory issues who have a history of using vaping products, please suggest they seek care with their primary medical doctor.
-Health care providers in Fairfax County are being instructed to report suspected cases of severe respiratory illness associated with vaping to the disease reporting unit at 703-246-2433 or email at email@example.com.
+Fairfax County Health Department AdvisoryIf you're experiencing respiratory issues and have a history of using vaping products, please see your primary medical doctor.
+Health care providers in Fairfax County are being instructed to report suspected cases of severe respiratory illness associated with vaping to the disease reporting unit at 703-246-2433 or email at firstname.lastname@example.org.

 Many students believe that vaping or Juuling is a safe alternative to smoking cigarettes, but that's not true.
-The Centers for Disease Control and Prevention (CDC) states that e-cigarettes are not safe for children, teenagers, or young adults.
+The Centers for Disease Control and Prevention has reported an outbreak of e-cigarette, or vaping, product use-associated lung injury (EVALI).
+As of February 18, 68 deaths have been confirmed in 29 states and the District of Columbia.
 Most e-cigarettes contain nicotine, which is highly addictive and can impact brain development.
 Some e-cigarettes also contain other harmful chemicals such as:

 - Formaldehyde – A gas often used in building materials, manufactured wood, adhesives, and other materials.